 Signing the app on a local signing server

-When you include the External Signing with Blue Cedar step in your workflow, the platform produces a zip file with these contents: Running the signing script
+When a workflow includes a Signing step, the platform produces a zip file with these contents:

 - The integrated app (.apk or .ipa)